Establishment

 - may call a meeting if requested by another committee member.

-A quorum for any Committee meeting will be 3 members, one of whom must be the chair or the deputy chair.
-All Committee members are expected to attend each meeting in person or remotely.
-Attendance will be reported in accordance with legislative obligations.
+A quorum for any committee meeting will be 3 members, one of which must be the chair or the deputy chair.
+All committee members must attend each meeting in person or remotely.
+Attendance reporting follows legislative obligations.

 Secretariat

-In accordance with this charter, the department will provide secretariat services to the Committee as determined by the secretary.
-The secretariat will ensure:
+In accordance with this charter, the department will give secretariat services to the committee as determined by the secretary.
+The secretariat will make sure:

-- the agenda for each meeting is approved by the chair
+- the chair approves the agenda for each meeting

-- the agenda and supporting papers are circulated, where possible, at least one week before the meeting
+- the agenda and supporting papers circulate, where possible, at least one week before the meeting

-Minutes must be forwarded in a timely manner to the chair and members for review and provided to Committee advisers and observers at the next meeting of the Committee.
+The chair and members must receive the minutes in a timely manner for review.
+Committee advisers and observers must also receive the minutes at the next meeting of the committee.

 Reporting

 The chair will report to the secretary after each meeting.
-Any matter deemed of sufficient importance will be reported to the secretary immediately.
+The secretary must immediately receive reports on any matter deemed of sufficient importance.

 Review of functions

-The chair of the Committee will initiate a review of the performance of the Committee and any sub-committees at least once every 2 years.
-The outcomes of this assessment will be reported to the secretary.
+The chair of the committee will initiate a performance review of the committee and any sub-committees at least once every 2 years.
+The secretary will receive the outcomes of this assessment.

-The Committee will review the appropriateness of this charter at least annually.
-The outcomes of this review will be reported to and approved by the secretary.
+The committee will review the appropriateness of this charter at least annually.
+The secretary will receive outcomes of this review.

 Disclosure and use of information

-Committee members must not use or disclose information obtained by the Committee except in meeting the Committee’s responsibilities, or unless expressly agreed by the secretary.
+Committee members must not use or disclose information obtained by the committee except in meeting the committee’s responsibilities, or unless agreed by the secretary.